panozzaj/devbox-vagrant/README.markdown

 You'll probably need to have bundler and some kind of ruby with rvm installed.
 Run `bundle`.

-Next, run `librarian-chef install` to get the chef packages downloaded locally.
-To install cookbooks from the internet, manage them in the `Cheffile`, and install with `librarian-chef install`.
+Next, run `berks install --path cookbooks` to get the chef packages downloaded locally.
+To install cookbooks from the internet, manage them in the `Berksfile`.
 Looks very close to Bundler.

 Now, you can run `vagrant up` to create a new box from the Vagrantfile in a VM that Virtualbox runs.